ENVS – Environmental Studies

 Iceland occupies a unique place, both geographically and culturally.
 Tectonic plate separation is visible; frequent volcanic eruptions have implications beyond the country, and Iceland houses large land glaciers.
 Continually adapting to a harsh physical environment and sustainability challenges relating to climate change, tourism, and economics, artists, scholars, and writers have told their stories.
 We examine Iceland through the lens of these stories.
 There is a mandatory May field trip.
 Variable course 1 – 4 credits.
 (GS, GPN with minimum 3 credits)

-ENVS 380 Environmental Studies Seminar (3)
+ENVS 380 Project Proposal Development (3)

-ENVS 480 Environmental Studies Senior Seminar (1)
+ENVS 480 Environmental Capstone Project (1)